 About Yad B’ Yad

 Adults with mild disabilities often feel isolated from their community or have difficulty building friendships, even when they live independently or with minimal support.
-Yad B' Yad is a volunteer program that brings together Jewish young adults with special needs, and Jewish young adult volunteers, in social settings.
+Yad B' Yad is a volunteer program that brings together Jewish young adults, ages 18-35, with developmental disabilities or learning disabilities, and Jewish young adult volunteers, in social settings.
 Together, these pairings take part in monthly social, cultural and religious activities and events.
 And they form lasting relationships that benefit both the participants and the volunteers.

-Yad B’ Yad is a partnership of the Hillels of Illinois and JCFS.
-Email firstname.lastname@example.org if you are interested in attending monthly events or if you are interested in volunteering for a buddy relationship.
+Yad B’ Yad is a partnership of the Northwestern Fiedler Hillel and JCFS.
+If you are interested in attending monthly events or volunteering, contact Meredith Sices, LCSW at 773.467.3813 or email firstname.lastname@example.org